 In 2020, 11 of Spotify’s Top 50 artists around the world were Spanish speaking artists who produced music in a Latin American genre called reggaeton.
 Although only about 8 percent of the world’s population speaks Spanish, Latin American music genres continuously dominate worldwide and are having large amounts of success outside of the Spanish-speaking world.

 One possible explanation for the large influence of Latin American music — especially reggaeton — is its adaptation of popular music elements from around the world.
-Reggaeton originated as a Panamanian take on the Brazilian genre dance hall, but reached greater popularity with Puerto Rican artists in the early 1990s.
+Reggaeton originated as a Panamanian take on the Jamaican genre dance hall, but reached greater popularity with Puerto Rican artists in the early 1990s.
 Contemporary reggaeton draws from a wide variety of musical traditions, notably trap.
 Spotify’s 2020 number one artist, Bad Bunny, uses a mix of trap and reggaeton in what is often called Latin trap.

 Of course, the influence of art and music goes both ways.
 Reggaeton has surpassed electronic dance music (EDM) and traditional country music in listeners from the United States.
 Moreover, the dembow rhythm has also become more and more prevalent in songs from the US.
 Examples of this include Swae Lee’s “Unforgettable” or Doja Cat’s “Woman.”